elixirschool/elixirschool/en/lessons/advanced/otp-distribution.md

 title: OTP Distribution
 ---
 ## Introduction to Distribution
-Elixir runs on the Erlang VM, which means it has access to to Erlang's powerful [distribution functionality.](http://erlang.org/doc/reference_manual/distributed.html)

-> A distributed Erlang system consists of a number of Erlang runtime systems communicating with each other.
-Each such runtime system is called a node.

 We can run our Elixir apps on a set of different nodes distributed across a single host or across multiple hosts.
 Elixir allows us to communicate across these nodes via a few different mechanisms which we will outline in this lesson.

 {% include toc.html %}

 ## Communication Between Nodes

+Elixir runs on the Erlang VM, which means it has access to to Erlang's powerful [distribution functionality.](http://erlang.org/doc/reference_manual/distributed.html)

+> A distributed Erlang system consists of a number of Erlang runtime systems communicating with each other.
+Each such runtime system is called a node.

 A node is any Erlang runtime system that has been given a name.
-We can start a node by opening up `iex` process and naming it:
+We can start a node by opening up `iex` session and naming it:

 ```bash
 iex --sname alex@localhost